What Is a Renal Disease Diet?

 - Low-potassium fruits and fruit juices

-- Refined breads, cereals (½ cup or 1 cup of low salt, dry cereal), and grains—like bagels, white bread, corn cereal, rice cereal, couscous, pasta, white rice)
+- Refined breads, cereals (½ cup or 1 cup of low salt, dry cereal), and grains—like bagels, white bread, corn cereal, rice cereal, couscous, pasta (½ cup), white rice (½ cup)

-- Grain snacks (eg, white crackers, graham crackers, unsalted popcorn, unsalted pretzels, unsalted tortilla chips)
+- Grain snacks—like white crackers, graham crackers, unsalted popcorn, unsalted pretzels, unsalted tortilla chips

-- Healthy fats (eg, olive oil, canola oil, tub margarine)
+- Healthy fats—olive oil, canola oil, tub margarine

 - Track your food intake in a food journal or download a food-tracking app on your phone.

 - Read food labels for nutrient information and serving sizes.